launchquickly/learning-go/README.md

 # learning-go

-Notes and code examples created whilst following the [Learing Go](https://www.oreilly.com/library/view/learning-go/9781492077206/) book.
+Notes and code examples created whilst following the [Learning Go](https://www.oreilly.com/library/view/learning-go/9781492077206/) book.

 This book by Jon Bodner aims to teach "An Idiomatic Approach to Real-World Go Programming".